dukelec/cdnet/Readme.md

 1: Append 1 byte `SEQ_NUM`, see [Port 0](#port-0).

-## Specific Ports
+## Port Allocation Recommendation

-Ports 0 through 9 are cdnet-specific (undefined ports are reserved), Port 10 and later are freely assigned by user.
+It is recommended that ports 0 to 0xf be used for general purpose.

-All specific ports are optional, and user can only implement some of the port features.
+Among them, port 0 is used for sequence control of cdnet, and port 1 is used for device information query.

-It is recommended to implement at least the basic part of port 1 (device info).
+All ports in this section are optional, but it is recommended to implement the port 1 function of the string version (device info).

 ### Port 0